aleenprd/credit-risk-sqlite-dbt-core/README.md

 <b>Why not Sqlite?</b>

 The data was provided as an Sqlite3 database file.
 Initially, I started coding with DBT over Sqlite but quickly found myself concerned with the fact that Sqlite3 does not support certain data types such as boolean.
 It recognizes TRUE and FALSE but internally it converts them to 1s and 0s.

 Secondly, while trying to clean the dates field, I found out it does not natively support REGEXP.
 What a bummer!
 I had to install a [Perl regular expressions package](https://stackoverflow.com/questions/5071601/how-do-i-use-regex-in-a-sqlite-query) which had to be loaded from the command line (or with a SELECT load_extension() statement) every time I wanted to use it.

+Thirdly, Sqlite does not allow views in one schema (i.e. database file) to reference objects in another schema.
+You'll get this error from SQLite: "view [someview] cannot reference objects in database [somedatabase]".
+You must set materialized='table' in models that reference other schemas.

+Lastly, there is an [issue](https://github.com/codeforkjeff/dbt-sqlite/issues/47) with the Sqlite adapter for DBT, where I also commented.
+You can edit the code in your virtual environment, like I did, to apply a bugfix.
+If you don't do this, you can't use the adapter, hence, you cannot even compile, much less run your models.

-That was a bit too much for me to handle.
+All of this was a bit too much for me to handle...

 <img src="https://i.stack.imgur.com/D8Dkb.png" alt="Final Data Snapshot P2" width="300"/>